 \section{Introduction}

 We consider the linear least-squares problem,

-involving a complex-valued matrix $ \AA \in \comp^{\dn \times \dn} $ that is either Hermitian or complex symmetric, and a right-hand side complex vector $ \bb \in \comp^{\dn} $.
-Our primary focus is on cases where the system is inconsistent, i.e., $ \bb \notin \rg{\AA} $, which arise in a vast variety of situations such as in optimization of non-convex problems \cite{roosta2018newton,liu2022newtonmr}, numerical solution of partial differential equations \cite{kaasschieter1988preconditioned}, and low-rank matrix computations \cite{gallivan1996high}.
-In fact, even if the system is theoretically consistent, due to errors from measurements, discretizations, truncations, or round-off, the matrix $\AA$ can become numerically singular, resulting in a numerically incompatible system \cite{choi2013minimal}.
+involving a complex-valued matrix $ \AA \in \comp^{\dn \times \dn} $ that is either Hermitian or complex-symmetric, and a right-hand side complex vector $ \bb \in \comp^{\dn} $.
+Our primary focus is on cases where the system is inconsistent, i.e., $ \bb \notin \rg{\AA} $, which arise in many situations such as optimization of non-convex problems \cite{roosta2018newton,liu2022newtonmr}, numerical solution of partial differential equations \cite{kaasschieter1988preconditioned}, and low-rank matrix computations \cite{gallivan1996high}.
+Even if the system is theoretically consistent, due to errors from measurements, discretizations, truncations, or round-off, $\AA$ can become numerically singular, resulting in a numerically incompatible system \cite{choi2013minimal}.
 In these situations, problem \cref{eq:least_squares} admits infinitely many solutions.
-Among all of these solutions, the one with the smallest Euclidean norm is commonly referred to as the pseudo-inverse solution, also known as the minimum-norm solution, and is given by $ \AAd \bb $ where $ \AAd $ is the Moore-Penrose pseudo-inverse of $ \AA $.
-This particular solution, among all other alternatives, holds a special place and offers numerous practical and theoretical advantages in various applications including, e.g., linear matrix equations \cite{engl1981new}, optimization \cite{roosta2018newton,liu2021convergence}, and machine learning \cite{derezinski2020exact,dar2022double}.
+Among all of these solutions, the one with smallest Euclidean norm is commonly referred to as the pseudo-inverse solution, also known as the minimum-norm solution, and is given by $ \AAd \bb $, where $ \AAd $ is the Moore-Penrose pseudo-inverse of $ \AA $.
+This particular solution, among all other alternatives, holds a special place and offers numerous practical and theoretical advantages in various applications including, e.g., linear matrix equations \cite{engl1981new}, optimization \cite{roosta2018newton,liu2021convergence}, and statistical linear regression \cite{derezinski2020exact,dar2022double}.